 Laboratory Methods

 Aerial imagery was used to locate specific timeframes when scour and regeneration occurred.
-National Agriculture Imager Program (NAIP) imagery was gathered from the USGS Earth Explorer database (https://earthexplorer.usgs.gov/, August 2024.
+National Agriculture Imager Program (NAIP) imagery was gathered from the USGS Earth Explorer database (https://earthexplorer.usgs.gov/, August 2024).
 Images containing the whole study site were chosen, gathered and uploaded into ArcGIS Pro.
 NAIP imagery was available for all sites in : 2023, 2021, 2019, 2017 , 2015, 2013, 2010.
 Before the year 2010, the classification is unable to be done reliably.

 Analysis Methods